SiPrentice/LT-SPRAT-quick/README.md

 3/10/19 QuickSPRATPipeline.py updated to fix issue that calls the correction file in as the spectrum file

 28/1/20 Accounts for mirror recorating on the LT by using new corrections file.
 Also accounts for object names beginning with a letter

+14/7/20 Now applies corrections for various airmasses.
+Will deal with up to three files from the same night.
+Processes files in bulk